ANGulchenko/whatmade/README.md

 it provides should be interpreted with care — critical thinking is still advised when reviewing the results.

+## Initial setup

+Upon the first start the daemon will create the database and fill the monitor/ignore fields with **placeholders**.
+You must replace them with your data.
+Use --help for reference how.
+Example:
+whomade --list // Will show you the current situation
+whomade --remove <copy the placeholder here>
+whomade --add <use the real path you're interested in>

 ## Dependencies?

  - libsqlite3.